YouTube is HUGE!

 You can also do this with guest posts.

 Webmasters that let you guest post on their site usually allow you one link to your site within the content body.

 But if you were to embed a video from your own Youtube channel, the webmaster wouldn’t mind because the link doesn’t point to your site but to YouTube.

 Pinterest is huge and people are starting to see the amazing value of great looking pins.

-And nowadays, there’s a small tonne of really legit and good Pinterest courses that teach you how to create built-for-Pinterest images that will get pinned and re-pinned like crazy.
+And nowadays, there’s a small ton of really legit and good Pinterest courses that teach you how to create built-for-Pinterest images that will get pinned and repinned like crazy.

-Now everyone’s an expert, and the consequence to that is that the average board looks like this:
+Now everyone’s an expert, and the consequence of that is that the average board looks like this:

 Most of these pins look beautiful and classy, but they are also similar in design, at least to my eye.

-If I’m right in my observations, that’s a chance for you to easily stand out and attract more clicks.
+If I’m right in my observations, that’s a chance for you to stand out and attract more clicks easily.